Awaiting EI Benefits

 Alternatively, to assess an initial application for hardship assistance, staff may confirm the applicant’s EI benefits status by verifying Service Canada’s Confirmation and Information form, provided by the applicant.

 For applicants who have not applied for EI benefits, staff may assess their likelihood to qualify for EI benefits by reviewing the applicants’ Record of Employment and accessing the federal government’s website to confirm the required number of insurable hours within a specific EI benefits economic region.
 If applicants are likely to be eligible for EI benefits, refer them to Service Canada [see Systems Instructions – WebAOBLink].

 Effective: August 5, 2014

 [For information on how to determine hardship assistance rates see Related Links – Eligibility for Hardship Assistance – Policy – Amount of Hardship Assistance.]

 Determine the Employment Insurance (EI) application date.
 If the applicant requires assistance during the one-week waiting period when EI coverage is not payable, hardship assistance is issued under Awaiting Other Income. [see Related Links – Awaiting Other Income]

 Advise applicants who qualify for hardship that they are required to sign a Promise to Pay (HR2664).

 To issue hardship assistance under this category to an applicant after the one-week EI waiting period, ministry staff are to complete the following steps:

 - Update the client’s case to hardship.
 In cases where the spouse is the EI benefits applicant, hardship assistance must always be issued via a supplier imprest cheque to the spouse so that the cheque will have the same name as the Assignment of Benefits (AOB) form (HR2528).
 To avoid this problem, the worker should always try to set up the initial case with the EI benefits applicant as the primary applicant.

 - If the spouse is the person awaiting EI benefits, ensure the AOB has them as the contact.
 Print the AOB, sign and date.

-- Inform the applicant of his or her responsibility to complete and submit the Monthly Report form (HR0081) as eligibility for hardship assistance must be re-established each month.
+- Inform the applicant of their responsibility to complete and submit the Monthly Report form (HR0081) as eligibility for hardship assistance must be re-established each month.